 Archery - BYO Bow

 Most of us have shot a bow at some time in our lives.
 Get back into it!
 We will explore different traditions and shooting styles, explore different targets and more ways of having fun with archery.
 We will explore the instinctive shooting method and you will gain some basic understanding on how to use your bow in more than one way.
-There is lots of space at Hollyburton Farm, more than you have in the usual suburbia.
-This will allow for more freestyle and fun.
+There is lots of space, more than you have in the usual suburbia.
+This will allow for more fun.
 Bring your own bow.
-If you don’t have one, you are welcome to make your own with me in October21st/22nd in Trentham.
+If you don’t have one, you are welcome to make your own with me in December in Trentham, 7th-8th.
 Please check my website www.narrativeyoga.com.au for more information, workshop dates and locations.

 Lars Richter has been working with Peter Yencken, co-founder of The Village Continuum and experienced traditional bowyer and craftsman from 2013-2015.
 Lars has taught bow making and other traditional skills to both children and adults in Australia since 2014 and has facilitated longbow making workshops for hundreds of people around Australia and overseas.
 He invites you to read the blog about his story of how he got into archery here… http://narrativeyoga.com.au/into-the-wood/

 In this hands-on workshop, you will learn the ancient craft of twined basketry.
 You will learn how to harvest leaves, vines and grasses for weaving, how to prepare them and what traditional techniques to use.

 At the end of the day you will take home your own handwoven beautiful and functional basket/work of art.